kapadiaparth/examples/demo-saastr-podcast-search/README.md

 ### Filter

-The `filter` task allows us to output a reduced set of data from the input by apply a `where` condition.
+The `filter` task allows us to output a reduced set of data from the input by applying a `where` condition.
 The value we'll filter on is `${form.filter}` which comes from the `filter` POST parameter.

 ```javascript
   .filter("contains(lower(concat(title,description,notes,[saas resources])),lower('${form.filter}'))")